ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

             let clientId = "ios-appauth-basic"

             /**
-            Private-use URI scheme used by the app
+            Scheme used in the redirection URI.

             This value is provided separately so that its presence in `Info.plist` can be easily checked and so that it can be reused with different redirection URIs.
             */